sarahciston/codingcare/_drafts/interviews.md

 I was thinking about that this morning because I was like I was wondering what you would put in a manifesto.
 Or you know, if I were to do something like to reinstantiate, or to mimic or to get grab something like this in Santa Cruz.
 But I don't know what my life is going to be like in the next chapter.

-**Individualism is a huge part of it.Empowerment is another really important thing.**
+**Individualism is a huge part of it.
+Empowerment is another really important thing.**

 I think everyone has you know there's there's always kind of a supportive environment kind of people are trying to help enable someone to accomplish their goals.